Great Freeze: Events

 In the wake of the Great Freeze, some growers simply abandoned their Florida groves to return to the North.
 A few went to search for frost-free locations in the Caribbean such as Cuba, Puerto Rico, and Jamaica.
-Others relocated to California, using a seedless variety of grapefruit discovered by C.M.
-Marsh near Lakeland.
+Others relocated to California, using a seedless variety of grapefruit discovered by C. M. Marsh near Lakeland.
 He was able to harvest 10,000 buds before the Great Freeze that were later propagated by West Coast growers with great success, although the overall cooler and drier climatic conditions in California produced smaller and less flavorful citrus.

 The freeze of 1894 however, prompted Julia Tuttle, founder of Miami, to persuade railroad magnate Henry Flagler to expand his rail line, the Florida East Coast Railway, southward to tropical south Florida.
 Flagler initially declined.
-Tuttle wrote to him, asking him to visit the area and to see it for himself the frost free climate.
+Tuttle wrote to him, asking him to visit the area and to see the frost free climate for himself.
 Flagler sent James E. Ingraham to investigate, and he returned with a favorable report and a box of orange blossoms to show that the area had escaped the frost.
 Flagler followed up with his own visit and concluded at the end of his first day that the area was ripe for expansion.
 He made the decision to extend his railroad to Miami and build a resort hotel.
 This allowed the Florida citrus industry to flourish in central and south Florida in a warmer climate than north Florida.

 By the 1940s Florida's citrus industry had rebounded greatly in the warmer central and southern portions of the state.
 Today, Florida is now the second in the world only to Brazil in the production of oranges.